daveprowse/vac-live/lab-09/09-instructions.md

 View the built-in CLI in the web browser.
 This can be found by clicking the drop down menu with the CLI icon in the upper right of the browser window.
 (It is to the left of the user icon.)
 From here you can run commands as you would in the regular terminal, but as the signed in user.

+Press the `?` to see the commands available to the user account.

+Try a few commands, for example:

+`read cubbyhole/test-secret`

+`fullscreen`

+`clear`

-Sign out of the user account using the user icon drop down menu in the upper right.
+When done, sign out of the user account using the user icon drop down menu in the upper right.

 ### Sign in as the new user account in the CLI
 We just did several things in the UI.
 Let's show some CLI equivalents.
 (Some of these will be review.)